RandomShaper/godot-plugin-messdeform/README.md

 `MessyJoint`s also have a *Parent Weight* attribute you can tweak.
 1 means only the parent will be deformed by this joint; 0 means the same for the child.

 In many cases you'll want to leave it at 0.5 because it's the value producing less distortion.
-Nonetheless, for joints involving a terminal piece, like torso-head, you may get better results with other values.
+Nonetheless, for joints involving a terminal piece, like torso-head, you may get better results with values near 1.
+For small terminal child pieces it can be even necessary to do that so they don't degenerate and result in assertion errors about bad polygon in the Godot console.

 ## If something goes wrong